pazlabgit/feeding_freq_2020/README.md

-The following repository can be used to recreate results presented in the manuscript "Influence of industry standard feeding frequencies on behavioral patterns and rumen and fecal bacterial communities in Holstein and Jersey cows" by: De La Guardia-Hidrogo and Paz.
+The following repository can be used to recreate results presented in the manuscript "Influence of industry standard feeding frequencies on behavioral patterns and rumen and fecal bacterial communities in Holstein and Jersey cows" by V. M. De La Guardia-Hidrogo and H. A. Paz.

 Analysis was done as follows:
 ```